Follder/gedzio--child-history-quest/README.md

 ## Project description

-This commercial project was created as a library with various characters in Gezo Legend Park.
+This commercial project was created as a library with various characters in Gedzio Legend Park.
 This helped to hold a children's quest and introduce the brand to others.

 ## Technologies Used